colindean/talks/make_python_devex/presentation.md

 COLIN:

-I quickly settled on Poetry, as most new Python projects seem to be gravitating toward it or Pipenv.
+I quickly settled on Poetry, as most new Python projects then seemed to be gravitating toward it or Pipenv.
+It's still a great choice.
 Nearly all Python tooling has committed to supporting the now standardized pyproject dot TOML format.

 Poetry's own installer smartly manages a separate virtualenv, avoiding a pesky